nick3/PotPlayer_ChatGPT_Translate/readme.md

 ## About The Project 💬

 **PotPlayer_ChatGPT_Translate** is a PotPlayer plugin that integrates the ChatGPT API to deliver real-time, context-aware subtitle translation.
 Unlike traditional translation tools, this plugin considers context, idioms, and cultural nuances to produce more accurate translations.
 The core of the project is implemented using AngleScript, leveraging both the ChatGPT API and PotPlayer API for deep integration.
-### It is also compatible with any AI model that uses the same API calling method as ChatGPT.
+### This plugin is also compatible with any AI model that follows the same API call format as ChatGPT.

-## 🔍 Google Translate vs ChatGPT Translate (Image Comparison)
+## 🔍 Google Translate vs ChatGPT Translate

 One key advantage of using ChatGPT for subtitle translation is its ability to understand context and cultural references.
 Compare the following results: